 - 2. The Advisory Council membership is detailed in III.D.1. - 3.
 The Academic Planning Committee (APC) includes the Dean of the College, the Associate Dean of Curriculum, three elected faculty members (who serve three-year terms), two faculty members appointed by Faculty Council (who serve two year staggered terms), the Chair of the Affirmative Action Committee, and the Faculty Council President.
 The Associate Dean serving as Core Director is a non-voting member of the APC.
 Because of the breadth and significance of the task of planning, diversity of gender, ethnicity, and academic discipline are considered to be important membership criteria.
 The three elected faculty members shall represent the divisions of Arts and Humanities, Social Sciences, and Science and Mathematics, shall be elected by the faculty within each respective division, and shall serve staggered terms to insure continuity.
-An elected member of the APC who is on leave from the College for two consecutive semesters shall be replaced by an election.
-If an FC appointed member is on leave from the college for two semesters, that member will be replaced by another FC appointment.
+An elected member of the APC who is on leave from the College for two semesters, that member will be replaced by another FC appointment.
 In either case the new member will serve the remainder of the term of the person being replaced.
 The Dean of the College shall appoint the Chair of the APC.